The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 We also looked more carefully for RV Tauri variables among the $P>16$ d CWA and $P>30$ d DCEP variables.
 We look for a minimum at phase ${\sim} 0.5$ in the light curve.
 If a minimum does not exist, we double the period.
 We then calculate the ratio between the secondary minimum at phase ${\sim} 0.5$ and the primary minimum at phase ${\sim} 0$ ($R_{\rm peaks}$).
 We call the source an RV Tauri variable if $R_{\rm peaks}<0.9$, $A>0.5$ mag and $16 \leq P \leq 180$ d.
 Cepheids that do not meet this criteria are reclassified into the CWA and DCEP groups.
 Periods are updated or halved based on the results of the automated period doubling.

 We also suspected that RV Tauri variables are frequently classified as semi-regular variables.
 To examine this possibility, we ran all the semi-regular variables with classification probabilities $\rm Prob<0.75$, infrared colors $J-H<1$ mag, amplitudes $A>0.25$ mag, and periods $8 \leq P \leq 180$ d through the Cepheid pipeline.
-If the variable falls into the defined classical/Type II PLR regions, we change their classification to reflect their membership as Cepheids and then check to see if they are RV Tauri variables.
+These cuts empirically identify atypical (low probability), yellow semi-regular variables that can then be further refined to isolate RV Tauri variables.
+If the variable falls into the defined classical/Type II PLR regions ($\S3.4.3$), we change their classification to reflect their membership as Cepheids and then check to see if they are RV Tauri variables.
 RV Tauri variables of type b (RVB) are not distinguished from RV Tauri variables of type a (RVA).
 Examples of newly identified RV Tauri variables are shown in Figure \ref{fig:fig8}.
+We reclassified 61 variables initially classified into the SR/IRR class as RV Tauri variables.

 A shortcoming of our Cepheid classification routine is the identification of anomalous Cepheids (ACEP).
 Anomalous Cepheids form PLRs (fundamental mode and overtone) with luminosities larger than CWB variables and less than DCEP variables of the same period.
 ACEP variables have periods $0.35 \leq P \leq 2.5$ d \citep{2018arXiv180502079C}, and therefore contaminate the RR Lyrae, CWB and DCEP classes.
-Some fraction of the short period CWB variables are indeed ACEP variables, but we have not implemented a classification scheme for these variables.
+Some fraction of the short period CWB variables are indeed ACEP variables, but we have not implemented a classification scheme to distinguish ACEP variables from CWB variables.
+From the complete sample of variables classified in this work, we calculate the misclassification rate of ACEP variables in the CWB sub-class as ${\sim} 3\%$.
 Cepheids are largely located towards the Galactic disk and are likely to suffer from considerable reddening.
 This makes it a challenge to distinguish the PLRs of ACEPs from those of CWB and DCEP variables.
 In this context, it is also virtually impossible to distinguish short period ($P<0.8$ d) overtone anomalous Cepheids toward the Galactic disk from RRC/RRAB variables without visual inspection of the light curves.